 will easily recall.
 (Unlike the Home, the Défense or the Law or Finance

 Ministers, whose names people readily remember).
-The Water Resources Minister
+The Water Resources Minister infamously declared that not a drop of water will flow to Pakistan.
+It is

 geologically and hydrologically impossible.

-But India has put in place
+In reality, India has put in place

 Pakistan.
 Actually, the Pakistani government has declared that under the rules